arober39/ElasticFargateDemo/README.md

-# gallery walk
+# Elastic Fargate Demo

-An awesome photo gallery application written in Go!
+A basic application written in Go!